Here are 5 Ways Attentive SEO . The digital world moves quickly, and if you’re lucky, so does the short term rental market.

 Chances are, if you’re staying current with your website updates, this one will be relatively intuitive to include.
 Where we’ve been, especially in vacation rental SEO, can teach us a lot about where we are and where we might be headed.
 As we see incremental algorithm updates rolled out over time, it’s almost like being fed pieces of the puzzle, so that when the big updates like Panda and Penguin come along, our websites aren’t as blindsided by changes as they might be otherwise..

 As SEO has gained popularity, there’s a good chance that competing properties or VRMs in your area have started, or at least explored, undertaking their own vacation rental SEO program for competitive advantage.
 In that event, they will almost certainly have an edge over you — especially if you offer similar properties, or haven’t updated your site in a while.
-With a finite number of keywords that can be used to describe your property and your business, the more you can proactively do to position your website to be authoritative for those, and related, keywords, the better off your site is likely to be in the long run.

 And if your competitors have already gotten in the game?
 There’s likely still time to carve out the right niche for your short term rental website and your specific vacation rental property.
-It’s crucial to be thoughtful about what differentiates your business, and your properties, and then engage an SEO strategy that can leverage those qualities, while understanding the wider landscape of rental companies in the field.
+Also it’s crucial to thoughtful about what differentiates your business, and your properties, and then engage an SEO strategy that can leverage those qualities, while understanding the wider landscape of rental companies in the field.

 5. Take a Proactive Digital Approach